Think of us as your built-in safety net

 Academic Success Seminar (ACAD 2200)

 Students who are on Academic Probation are required to enroll in a one-hour course, ACAD 2200: Academic Success Seminar, and work with a Retention Counselor from the Center for Academic Retention and Enrichment Services.
 The goals of these activities are to help the student introspectively identify the barriers to their success and to help the student avoid Academic Suspension.
-The course is taught by CARES Retention Counselors at no cost to the student.
+The course is taught online CARES Retention Counselors at no cost to the student.

 Early Intervention Reporting